-ADJUSTING CAM LOCKING LEVER (FIG. JJ)
+ADJUSTING CAM LOCKING LEVER (FIG. II)

-If the extension table moves when it is open and locked in place, the cam locking lever (1) may be loose and require adjustment.
-Therefore, adjustment to the cam locking lever is necessary.
-To adjust the cam locking lever tension, turn the bar (2) with an adjustable wrench until it is tightened correctly, but do not over tighten.
+If the extension table moves when it is open and locked, then the cam locking lever (1) may be loose and need adjustment.
+To adjust the locking lever tension, turn the nut (2) with an 8 mm wrench until it is tightened, but do not over tighten.